kubernetes/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

 * Define required permission rules for the impersonator to impersonate on certain resource/verb.
-* Provide clear example on what permission the impersonator and user should have for the impersonator to impersonate user's certain verbs on certain resources
+* Provide clear example on what permission the impersonator and user should have for the impersonator to impersonate user's certain verbs on certain resources.
+* This is an opt-in feature and existing impersonation flows keep working as-is.
+* Client side semantics of impersonation is unchanged, the existing impersonation headers are re-used and no new headers are added.

 ### Non-Goals
 * Adding impersonator's info to user.Info, so authorization webhooks can know both info